aiurovet/parse_args/README.md

 ## Usage

-See under `Example` tab.
-All sample code files can be located under sub-directory `example`.
+See under the `Example` tab.
+All sample code files are under the sub-directory `example`.